or-fusion/pao/doc/readthedocs/overview.rst

 for compact representations.

-For example, PAO includes a compact representation for linear bilevel problems, ``LinearBilevelProblem``.
-Several solvers have been developed for problems expressed as a LinearBilevelProblem, including the big-M method proposed by Fortuny-Amat and McCarl [FortunyMcCarl]_.
+For example, PAO includes a compact representation for linear bilevel problems, ``LinearMultilevelProblem``.
+Several solvers have been developed for problems expressed as a LinearMultilevelProblem, including the big-M method proposed by Fortuny-Amat and McCarl [FortunyMcCarl]_.
 PAO can similarly express linear bilevel problems in Pyomo using a ``Submodel`` component, which was previously introduced in the **pyomo.bilevel** package [PyomoBookII]_.
-Further, these Pyomo models can be automatically converted to the compact ``LinearBilevelProblem`` representation and solved with solvers tailored for that representation.
+Further, these Pyomo models can be automatically converted to the compact ``LinearMultilevelProblem`` representation and solved with solvers tailored for that representation.

 .. todo::
-    TODO - Figure illustrating the use of Pyomo and LinearBilevelProblem representations.
+    TODO - Figure illustrating the use of Pyomo and LinearMultilevelProblem representations.

 The use of independent problem representations in this manner has several implications for PAO.
 First, this design facilitates the development of solvers for algebraic modeling languages like Pyomo that are intrinsically more robust.
-Compact representations like ``LinearBilevelProblem`` enable the development of solvers using natural operations (e.g. matrix-vector multiplication).
+Compact representations like ``LinearMultilevelProblem`` enable the development of solvers using natural operations (e.g. matrix-vector multiplication).
 Thus, we expect these solvers to be more robust and easier to maintain when compared to solvers developed using Pyomo data